Graham is a former chef and food stylist with a passion for all things food-related. She has also never been known to decline dessert.

 - Quality vodka

-- Pour V-8 into large container.
+- Pour V-8 into a large container.
 In a food processor, combine the celery, garlic clove and bacon.
-Pulse until the ingredient are super fine.
+Pulse until the ingredients are super fine.
 Add too V-8 juice.
 Add all other ingredients (except the vodka) to the juice, secure the cap and shake vigorously.
-Allow to sit in the refrigerator at least overnight.
-A half hour before you guest arrive take Bloody Mary mix from the fridge and allow to warm slightly.
+Allow to sit in the refrigerator for at least overnight.
+A half-hour before your guest arrives, take Bloody Mary mix from the fridge and allow to warm slightly.
 The flavors are more pronounced and complex when the mix is not icy cold.

-- Wet a paper towel and place onto a small plate.
-On another small plate pour celery salt and smoky sea salt (about 2 Tablespoons worth).
-Place votive rim on damp paper towel and then onto the celery salt mix.
+- Wet a paper towel and place it onto a small plate.
+On another small plate, pour celery salt and smoky sea salt (about 2 Tablespoons worth).
+Place the votive rim on a damp paper towel and then onto the celery salt mix.
 This will create a nicely salted glass rim.

 - Have your freshly shucked oysters ready.
 Drop one into the bottom of each glass votive holder.
 Fill the holder to the brim with Bloody Mary mix and serve.

 It's nice to serve soups, but I never want my guests to be too full at the end of the meal.
 There's dessert to come, remember.
 I like to serve soups as almost a teaser.
 During colder months, I love this cream of mushroom soup.
 It's quite rich and is another reason why I'd rather not serve it in a bowl.